Stock market woes raise a nagging fear: Is a recession near?

 "While we aren't explicitly forecasting a recession next year, we wouldn't rule out a mild one," said John Higgins, chief markets economist of Capital Economics.
 "At the least, we expect a significant economic slowdown."

-Nearly half the chief financial officers surveyed by Duke University foresee a recession by the end of next year.
+Nearly half the chief financial officers surveyed by Duke University's Fuqua School of Business foresee a recession by the end of next year.
 And by the end of 2020, 82 percent do so.

 Here's a look at how the movements of the stock market and the barometers of the economy might determine the risks of a recession.